 In general, people trust social proof over all other types of marketing.

-But here’s the thing: If you want to share a testimonial, you absolutely MUST have testimonial consent.
+But here’s the thing: If health and wellness coaches want to share a testimonial, then they absolutely must have testimonial consent.

 ❌ No exceptions. ❌